Dortmund says Jadon Sancho staying amid Man United links

-DORTMUND, Germany (AP) — England winger Jadon Sancho will stay with Borussia Dortmund for the upcoming season amid reported interest from Manchester United, club sporting director Michael Zorc said on Monday.
+BAD RAGAZ, Switzerland (AP) — England winger Jadon Sancho will stay with Borussia Dortmund for the upcoming season amid reported interest from Manchester United, club sporting director Michael Zorc said on Monday.

-Dortmund “plan on having Jadon Sancho in our team this season, the decision is final.
-I think that answers all our questions,” Zorc said at a training session.
+“We plan on having Jadon Sancho in our team this season, the decision is final.
+I think that answers all our questions,” Zorc said at the team’s training camp in Switzerland.

+Zorc added that Dortmund had already given Sancho a pay rise “to match the development of his performances” last summer.

+“So in context, we had already extended his contract until 2023 back then,” he said.

 Sancho has been heavily linked with United in the offseason after the club qualified for next season’s Champions League.
 Sancho joined Dortmund from Manchester City in 2017.